joaquinpelle/Skylight.jl/README.md

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)
 [![Aqua QA](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

-General-relativistic ray tracing and radiative transfer in arbitrary spacetimes.
-Documentation is under construction and is available [here](https://joaquinpelle.github.io/Skylight.jl/dev).
+## General-relativistic ray tracing and radiative transfer in arbitrary spacetimes.

+Documentation is under construction, and is available [here](https://joaquinpelle.github.io/Skylight.jl/dev).

+Skylight works in with any spacetime geometry, without the constraints of specific symmetries or the assumption of asymptotic flatness.

+It is designed with the following goals in mind:
+- Fast computational speed
+- High accuracy
-Skylight supports arbitrary spacetimes, not relying on any symmtries nor asymptotic flatness.
-It is designed to be fast, accurate and easily extensible to user-defined spacetimes and radiative models.
-It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to compute the Christoffel symbols from the metric, and has multithreading parallelism.
+- Easy extensibility to user-defined spacetimes and radiative models

+It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) from [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) to compute the Christoffel symbols from the spacetime metric, and has multithreading parallelism in its compute-intensive tasks.
+The equations integration is performed with [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).

 For a quick start guide, see [Getting started](https://joaquinpelle.github.io/Skylight.jl/dev/gettingstarted/) (under construction).

+### Features

+#### Supported spacetimes

+* Minkowski spacetime
+* Schwarzschild spacetime
+* Kerr spacetime
+* Johannsen spacetime
+* f(R)-Kerr spacetime
+* Ruffini-Argüelles-Rueda spacetime for fermionic dark matter
+* Boson star spacetime with quartic self-interaction and solitonic potentials
+* Extensibility to user-defined spacetimes

+#### Radiative models

+* Shakura-Sunyaev accretion disks
+* Geometrically-thin optically-thick accretion disks with user-provided tabulated temperatures
+* Ion torus with synchrotron and bremsstrahlung emission
+* Line emission from accretion disks with user-provided emissivity profiles
+* Lamppost corona emission and accretion disk illumination profiles
+* Extensibility to user-defined radiative models

+#### Geometric and dynamical tools

+* Geometric quantities like spacetime metrics, inverse metrics, volume elements, Christoffel symbols, etc.
+* Four-vector scalar products, index raising/lowering, orthogonal projection, normalization, etc.
+* Constants of motion for spacetimes with symmetries
+* Characteristic radii in certain spacetimes, like event horizons, ISCOs, etc.
+* Spacetime geodesics integration

+#### Radiative transfer mechanisms

+* Radiative transfer in vacuum and in emissive/absorptive media

+#### Observable quantities

+* Bolometric and specific intensities in generic frames
+* Fluxes through arbitrarily oriented surface elements
+* Spectra

+#### Utilities

+* Data loading/saving from/to HDF5 files
+* Units and dimensions management

+## Installation

 ### Requirements

-Julia version at least 1.6
+* Julia version at least 1.6

+The package is not yet available in the Julia registries.
+To install it, follow these steps:

+1. Clone the repository: `git clone https://github.com/joaquinpelle/Skylight.jl.git`
+2. Open the Julia REPL and enter package mode by typing `]`.
+3. Add Skylight to your Pkg environment: `] dev \path\to\the\repository`
+4. Import Skylight: `using Skylight`

 ### Folder contents